xinruili07/MusicGenreClassifier/README.md

 The web application is written in Python using Flask.
 It uses a saved model (more details can be found at https://github.com/xinruili07/MusicGenreClassifier)for finding the genre of input song.

 ## Results
-With 10 genre classes, we are getting an test accuracy of 77%
+With 10 genre classes, we are getting a test accuracy of 77%